SovereignCloudStack/k8s-minio/README.md

 # Deployment manifests for MinIO®

-## Attribution
+## Attributions

 MINIO/MinIO is a trademark of the MinIO Corporation which is not affiliated with the SCS project.

 ## Repository content

 This repository is intended to include all relevant configuration and Kubernetes manifests for the deployment of the open source MinIO object storage software inside SCS.

 ## Repository layout